sujit70777/Awsome-Mobile-App-Development/README.md

 - [Netfox](https://github.com/kasketis/netfox) - A lightweight, one line setup, iOS / macOS network debugging library!
 - [NetworkEye](https://github.com/coderyi/NetworkEye) - a iOS network debug library, It can monitor HTTP requests within the App and displays information related to the request.
 - [Playbook](https://github.com/playbook-ui/playbook-ios) - A library for isolated developing UI components and automatically snapshots of them.
+- [PonyDebugger](https://github.com/square/PonyDebugger) - Remote network and data debugging for your native iOS app using Chrome Developer Tools.